-Before being able to take a compass bearing it is essential to understand the relationship between True North, Grid North and Magnetic North.
-(Part II, walking on a compass bearing, will follow next month).
+Before being able to take an accurate compass bearing it is essential to understand the relationship between True North, Grid North and Magnetic North.

 The Three Norths